 The advent of FaceTime, Skype, Viber, and other face-to-face Internet communication has brought people together across continents and oceans.
 Grandparents in another country can now watch their grandkids grow up.
 Deployed military spouses can talk to their families back home from remote locations.
 Families open birthday and holiday presents together while being thousands of miles apart.
+So can we teach music lessons online too?

 As technology has evolved over the years, so has music, and the ways we can access it.
 With these advances, music teachers now have the ability to teach music lessons online.
 The question remains, should we teach music lessons online?
 Playing the piano, or any other musical instrument is a hands-on activity.
 Is it possible or beneficial for a student to learn a hands-on activity from an online teacher?